 Not all Group Day allowable activities easily translate to a telehealth model.
 The following allowable activities are ones that may be applicable and may be incorporated into revised Plan For Supports depending on individuals' specific needs and desired outcomes to be conducted in either a face-to-face or HIPAA-compliant telehealth modality.
 Providers will only be permitted to perform the allowable activities for the service billed through telehealth that are appropriate, as defined by the state Medicaid office (DMAS).

-- Developing skills as needed in positive behavior, using community resources, community safety and positive peer interactions, forming community connections or relationships. - Developing problem-solving abilities, sensory, gross and fine motor control abilities, and communication and personal care skills. - Monitoring the individual's health, emotional, and physical condition.
+• Developing skills as needed in positive behavior, using community resources, community safety and positive peer interactions, forming community connections or relationships.

+• Developing problem-solving abilities, sensory, gross and fine motor control abilities, and communication and personal care skills.